-RGC Resources Inc is involved in the business of distribution and sale of natural gas to residential, commercial, and industrial customers within its service territory in Roanoke, Virginia, and its surrounding localities.
-The company also provides certain non-regulated services.
+RGC Resources Inc is involved in the distribution and sale of natural gas to residential, commercial, and industrial customers and also provides certain non-regulated services.
 The company relies on multiple interstate pipelines to transport natural gas.
-The company operates in three segments: Gas Utility, which is the key revenue generator; Investment in Affiliates this segment reflects the income generated through the activities of the Company's investment in MVP and Southgate projects and Parent & Other including the unregulated activities of the Company as well as certain corporate eliminations.
+It has two reportable segments: the Gas Utility segment, which generates revenue from tariff rates and other regulatory mechanisms for the sale and distribution of natural gas to residential, commercial, and industrial customers, and the Investment in Affiliates segment, which reflects income generated through the activities of the company’s investment.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.